CONCEPT ANALYSIS

 This means Category 3 bunkers where survivors later achieved stable communities, rebuilt social trust, and integrated successfully into the Sprawl remain classified as Category 3 โ€” Collapsed Order.
 The record preserves not what they became but what isolation did to them.

 Survivors of Category 3 openings have petitioned for reclassification seventeen times.
 All seventeen denied.
-The most recent petition, filed by a collective of forty-one former Bunker 12-Echo residents who now run a community medical clinic in Sector 14, included 600 pages of documentation demonstrating stable social function, zero violent incidents over nine years, and community health outcomes in the 72nd percentile.
+The most recent petition, filed by a collective of forty-one former Bunker 12- residents who now run a community medical clinic in Sector 14, included 600 pages of documentation demonstrating stable social function, zero violent incidents over nine years, and community health outcomes in the 72nd percentile.
 The denial was issued in a single paragraph citing Tanaka's design principle: the classification documents the moment, not the trajectory.

 Tanaka has never commented on the petitions.
 Her design principle is architecturally sound.
 The architecture does not care what you did after.